 Let's face it.
 The Netherlands isn't really known for its food.
-In fact, it has built quite a reputation for stodgy fare.
+In fact, it has built quite a reputation for a stodgy fare.
 Perhaps this is due to the abundance of heavy potato-based dishes in the Dutch diet.
-Vincent van Gogh may have been on to something with his portrayal of his kinsfolk as potato eaters.
+Vincent van Gogh may have been onto something with his portrayal of his kinsfolk as potato eaters.
 Or maybe visitors have had to eat their way through one too many bowls of pea soup so thick you can stand your spoon up in it (the right way to eat it, by the way).

 If You've Got It, Flaunt It

 Actually, the Dutch can only blame themselves for their bland reputation.
 Ironic, when you consider that they ruled the spice trade for a hundred years.
 In fact, they were cooking some very exciting dishes until the beginning of the 19th century, when frugality became fashionable.
 The classic Dutch cookbook, De Verstandige Kok (The Sensible Cook), published in 1669, includes recipes for roast goose with turmeric root and queekoeckjens, candies made from quince paste.
 Adventurous even by today's standards.

 A quick visit to the Rijksmuseum will prove that there was once plenty of passion for great food in this country, and a desire to flaunt it.
 You only have to look at the stunning old Dutch still lifes, which were called pronk pieces (to pronk means to show off), to be convinced that the Dutch were proud of their cuisine.